minio/simdjson-go/README.md

 `simdjson-go` has the following requirements:

-- A CPU with both AVX2 and CLMUL is required (pretty much Haswell from 2013 onwards should do).
+- A CPU with both AVX2 and CLMUL is required (Haswell from 2013 onwards should do for Intel, for AMD a Ryzen/EPIC CPU (Q1 2017) should be sufficient).

 ## Minor number imprecisions